Photo archives Lilienthal

 one of the the seemingly two photo series.
 Lilienthal had already shown the pictures during

-at the "Society for Promoting Aviation" on the 16th of November.
+his speech at the "Society for Promoting Aviation" on the 16th of November.

 Kassner was a meteorologist at the Prussian Meteorological Institute.